 The Ioto device agent is a compact management agent and library.
-It provides AWS IoT cloud integration, HTTP web server, MQTT client, HTTP client, embedded database, cloud database sync, state persistency, provisioning and OTA upgrading.
+It provides local and remote management capabilities including: HTTP web server, MQTT client, HTTP client, embedded database, AWS IoT cloud integration, cloud database sync, state persistency, provisioning and OTA upgrading.

 Ioto is fast and compact, with a tiny memory footprint of less than 200K of code.

 Embedded agents for managing devices have several competing goals:

 - Provide a strong and standard management feature set

 - Minimize memory footprint

 - Minimize CPU consumption